A plug is where a work or individual mentions a product in order to promote it. An Enforced Plug is a plug that is contractually required.

 - On America's Funniest Home Videos, many clips randomly feature Disney character or franchises, and the grand prize is always a trip to a Disney park.

-- The Muppet Show had a Disney World episode where Statler and Waldorf complained as they usually do — but about the place having nothing to complain about.
+- The Muppets had a Disney World special, titled The Muppets at Walt Disney World, where Statler and Waldorf complained as they usually do — but about the place having nothing to complain about.

 - Sabrina the Teenage Witch did a Disney World episode specifically to promote the opening of Animal Kingdom and its Lodge resort (the latter of which wouldn’t open for another three years).

-- The Chew does a yearly taping on location at the Epcot International Food and Wine Festival.
+- The Chew did a yearly taping on location at the Epcot International Food and Wine Festival.

 - Chuck has frequent plugs for sandwich chain Subway; in later seasons, it’s almost Once an Episode, as Subway was instrumental in promoting the show and keeping it on the air.
 This led to the plugs becoming almost a Running Gag.
 It was even almost lampshaded in “Chuck vs. the First Kill”, where Morgan is asked to bribe his boss with his “favorite thing” and gets him a Subway chicken teriyaki footlong — but his real favorite thing is just donuts.